LlamaEdge/LlamaEdge/api-server/README.md

 - The `--nn-preload default:GGML:AUTO:llama-2-7b-chat.Q5_K_M.gguf` option specifies the Llama model to be used by the API server.
 The pattern of the argument is `<name>:<encoding>:<target>:<model path>`.
 Here, the model used is `llama-2-7b-chat.Q5_K_M.gguf`; and we give it an alias `default` as its name in the runtime environment.
 You can change the model name here if you're not using llama2-7b-chat
 - The `--prompt-template llama-2-chat` is the prompt template for the model.
 - The `--model-name llama-2-7b-chat` specifies the model name.
-You can use it in the chat request.
+It is used in the chat request.

 ## Endpoints